 If you have multiple shows per year, you can easily reuse your exhibition stand.
 From portable and pop-up options to structural modular stands, we can design a stand to be reconfigured with ease.
 Reusability is generally possible for any stand size or configuration.

 - How can I make my stand environmentally friendly?

 Depending how many times a year you intend to exhibit, you can opt to hire instead of buy, reducing your level of waste by using reusable equipment.
 You can also deck out your stand with reusable and recyclable elements – this is possible with everything from frame to flooring.

 - Can I reuse my stand at different sized shows?

-Modular exhibition stands are well suited for reusability, as they can be easily reconfigured to fit onto different sized exhibition stand spaces (see below the same Skanska stand at 2 different events in 2019).
+Modular exhibition stands are well suited for reusability, as they can be easily reconfigured to fit onto different sized exhibition stand spaces.

 - Should I have a giveaway?